Freddie Mercury

 Most of Farrokh's classmates spoke English.
 It was difficult for them to pronounce his real name, so 'Farrokh' quickly transformed into 'Freddie''

-In 1963, when Farrokh was 16, Zanzibar gained independence, and the family started having problems with the local population.
+In 1963, when Farrokh was 16, Zanzibar gained independence, and the family began having problems with the local population.
 Bomi had a British passport, so the family, along with Farrokh, decided to move to Britain and settled in Feltham, a suburb of London.

 Freddie Mercury in his youth (early '60s)